hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 Check that the [enode URLs](../../concepts/node-keys.md#enode-url) specified for [bootnodes](../../../private-networks/how-to/configure/bootnodes.md) or [static nodes](static-nodes.md) match the enode URLs displayed when starting the remote nodes.

-If your node is having trouble peering, see the [troubleshoot peering documentation](../../how-to/troubleshoot/peering.md).
+If you are still having peering issues, see the [troubleshoot peering documentation](../../how-to/troubleshoot/peering.md).